Linked Objects

 Security aspects

-1. The midpoint.findLinkedSources and findLinkedTargets methods use model API to retrieve objects, so they are executed under privileges of currently logged-in user.
-You can use runAsRef mechanism in expressions to use a different user, if needed.
+• The midpoint.findLinkedSources and findLinkedTargets methods use the model API to retrieve objects, so they are executed under privileges of the currently logged-in user.
+You can use the runAsRef mechanism in expressions to define a different user, if needed.

-2. Scripts (bulk actions) in scripting policy rules also execute under privileges of currently logged-in user.
-You can use scriptExecution.runAsRef to use a different user.
-There is one exception, though: the search for relevant objects (linked sources or targets) is currently done directly via repository because of the performance.
+There is one exception, though: to increase performance, the search for relevant objects (linked sources or targets) is done directly via the repository.
 So the security is not being applied there.
 This might change in the future.

 Performance considerations

-There are many things related to performance to consider.
-Let’s mention some of them:
+There are many topics related to performance to consider, including the following:

-1. Foreground or background processing of change propagation?
-This is quite obvious: if the objects linked are only a few and if their recomputation is fast, it can be done on the foreground.
-If we only want to trigger the recomputation via triggers, it can be also done on the foreground (even for a slightly larger sets of linked objects).
+If there are only a few linked objects, and if their recomputation is fast, it can be done on the foreground.
+If you only want to trigger the recomputation via triggers, it can be also done in the foreground (even for a slightly larger sets of linked objects).
 But for all other cases, background processing is preferred.
-And, if processing more focus objects with potentially overlapping sets of linked ones, using triggers is strongly advised to avoid repeated recomputation.
+And, if processing more focus objects with potentially overlapping sets of linked objects, using triggers is strongly advised to avoid repeated recomputation.

-3. Looking for sources and targets in midpoint.findLinkedSource and midpoint.findLinkedSource methods: The former uses a traditional repository query, as it has no hints of who could be the sources.
+The former uses a traditional repository query, as it has no hints of who the sources could be.
 It can be fast or slow, depending on the complexity of the query and the number of objects returned.
 Fortunately, the result should be cached (locally or globally), so the repo cost will be incurred only once.
-When looking for targets, candidate set of objects is taken from assignments and preliminarily filtered on object type.
-However, further filtering requires fetching these objects.
-(By OID.)
-In extreme cases that might present hundreds of objects.
+When looking for targets, the candidate set of objects is taken from assignments and preliminarily filtered on object type.
+However, further filtering requires fetching these objects by their OID.
+In extreme cases, that might present hundreds of objects.
 The repo calls should be cached.
-But - in both cases - the objects pass model getObject/searchObjects methods, so all the model processing (security, template, post read hooks) is applied.
-And it is not treated by cache, so it is applied each time these methods are used.
-If this is an issue, you’d need to write your own (optimized) versions of these methods or, providing that platform subscription is in place, request such changes from Evolveum.
+However, in both cases, the objects pass the model getObject/searchObjects methods, so all the model processing (security, template, post read hooks) is applied.
+And as it is not treated by cache, it is applied each time those methods are used.
+If this is an issue, you need to write your own (optimized) versions of these methods or, providing that a platform subscription is in place, request such changes from Evolveum.

 Compliance